ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 ## Concluding remarks

-That was a long story, and it's time to conclude.
+That was a long story, and now it's time to conclude.
 Let me reiterate several main ideas:

-- The goal of backpropagation and adjoint state method is to find a gradient of the loss function with respect to the parameters in a computationally efficient way.
+- The goal of the backpropagation and adjoint state method is to find a gradient of the loss function with respect to the parameters in a computationally efficient way.
 We don't want to waste resources calculating more than needed, so the order of operations matters.

-- These methods are based on a simple idea: when you have a composition of several functions such that the last function in the composition takes values in one-dimensional space (and therefore the full composition do the same), the derivative of the output of such a composition with respect to any intermediate output is just a vector-row (covector), and not a full matrix.
+- These methods are based on a simple idea: when you have a composition of several functions such that the last function in the composition takes values in one-dimensional space (and therefore the full composition does the same), the derivative of the output of such a composition with respect to any intermediate output is just a vector-row (covector), and not a full matrix.

 - This idea can be naturally extended to continuous settings, where instead of a long composition we have a differential equation.

 - Both in discrete and continuous settings there are effective algorithms to calculate the derivatives of the one-dimensional output with respect to intermediate values.
 These algorithms work “backward”: from the last intermediate “layers” to the first ones.
-In discrete settings, it's the reccurrence \eqref{nablastep} (also known as \eqref{nablaLstep}).
-In continous settings, it's the adjoint equation \eqref{adjoint}.
+In discrete settings, it's the recurrence \eqref{nablastep} (also known as \eqref{nablaLstep}).
+In continuous settings, it's the adjoint equation \eqref{adjoint}.

-- These algorithms efficiently reuse the derivative they found at the previous “steps” and do not waste time calculating things that don't needed.
+- These algorithms efficiently reuse the derivative they found at the previous “steps” and do not waste time calculating things that are not needed.

 - It is possible to adapt these algorithms to settings when you need a derivative of the output with respect to the parameters, as we have in the neural networks.